EmileePetrie/academic-kickstart/content/authors/admin/_index.md

 ---

 ### Who is Emilee Petrie?
-Emilee Petrie is a person.
+Emilee Petrie is a person who has a dog named Poca.

-Thank you.

 *This repository has been constructed as part of the course Museums and Digital History, which is taught by Professor Shawn Graham.*